Network-Level Prompt and Trait Leakage in Local Research Agents: Attack Methodology

 \section{Attack Methodology}

 We present the end-to-end pipeline for our privacy attacks against AI agents.
 Both tasks---prompt recovery and trait inference---follow a shared two-stage process: (1) \textbf{offline model construction} on proxy datasets $D_{\text{PR}}$ or $D_{\text{TI}}$, yielding $M_{\text{PR}}$ or $M_{\text{TI}}$; and (2) \textbf{online attack execution} on real user traces $t$ or $t^{1:N}$ to produce $\hat p$ or $\hat\tau$.
-This separation reflects adversary constraints: real user prompts are private and unavailable for training, so the adversary must first build an inference model on proxy data before deploying it.
 The pipeline remains structurally consistent across tasks, though the input sources and inference targets differ.

 \autoref{fig:attack_pipeline} illustrates our two-stage attack pipeline, separating the adversary’s model construction from the attack execution.
 A two-stage design is necessary because the adversary cannot directly obtain a large set of real user prompts paired with their browsing traces.
 Instead, the adversary first trains an inference model on proxy data that mimics real-world interactions, and then applies this trained model to actual users.